-About Out Example Ansible Playbook
+3.2.2 About Our Example Ansible Playbook

-We have an example Ansible playbook to install, configure and run a basic BigchainDB node on Ubuntu 14.04.
-It's in .../bigchaindb/ntools/one-m/ansible/one-m-node.yml.
+Our example Ansible playbook installs, configures and runs a basic BigchainDB node on an Ubuntu 14.04 machine.
+That playbook is in .../bigchaindb/ntools/one-m/ansible/one-m-node.yml.

 When you run the playbook (as per the instructions below), it ensures all the necessary software is installed, configured and running.
 It can be used to get a BigchainDB node set up on a bare Ubuntu 14.04 machine, but it can also be used to ensure that everything is okay on a running BigchainDB node.
 (If you run the playbook against a host where everything is okay, then it won't change anything on that host.)